 The lectures will be used to introduce new concepts.
-Read the assigned text in advance of the lecture and then again afterwards for optimal comprehension.
+Read the assigned material in advance of the lecture and then again afterwards for optimal comprehension.
 Your active participation during lectures with questions and comments is strongly encouraged.
 Please do not hesitate to, or be shy about, asking questions.

-We will loosely follow the textbook: Alessandro Bettini, "Introduction to Elementary Particle Physics", 2nd edition (Cambridge, 2014).
+For a description of the underlying physics, we will follow the textbook: Alessandro Bettini, "Introduction to Elementary Particle Physics", 2nd edition (Cambridge, 2014).
 I also recommend David Griffiths, "Introduction to Elementary Particles", 2nd edition (Wiley, 2008).
-Bettini's textbook is more experimentally oriented, while the textbook by Griffiths has more theoretical details.
+Bettini's textbook is more experimentally oriented, while the textbook by

+Griffiths has more theoretical details.
 It is not required to have a book but useful for further explanation.
 Decide for yourself if you want to buy one.
+Much of the material covered in this course is difficult to find in a single textbook or review article.
+Therefore, we will draw from lecture notes made available by various authors on arXiv.